Liam-Malone/gfx-project/README.md

 # Gfx Project

 I started out writing a Wayland client with just libwayland in [C](https://github.com/Liam-Malone/wayland_gfx) and wanted to [duplicate in Zig](https://github.com/Liam-Malone/zig-wayland_gfx).
 I got curious and decided I'd like to try invoking calls through the wayland socket directly, no libwayland.
-I found [this guide](https://gaultier.github.io/blog/wayland_xrom_scratch.html) on writing a Wayland GUI client from scratch in C, and decided to try following along in Zig.
+I found [this guide](https://gaultier.github.io/blog/wayland_xrom_scratch.html) on writing a (CPU-rendered) Wayland GUI client from scratch in C, and decided to try following along in Zig.

 One I had the client working with a CPU-rendered window, I figured I could take this further, and start doing GPU rendering.
 The next step was creating a basic Vulkan context and rendering a blank screen, taking advantage of the DMABuf protocol.